 This page includes questions such as:

 - How long does it take to see results from SEO?

-- What’s a realistic goal to set with SEO?
+- What is a realistic goal to set with a Brisbane SEO?

 - What results can I expect?

 - How can you get me to the top of Google if you’re working for a competitor?